-Stakeholders for one Operational Landscape Unit (OLU) identified advance sediment transport planning.
+Stakeholders for one Operational Landscape Unit (OLU) identified and convened to demonstrate OLU partnership structure and advance sediment transport planning.

 Photo: Karen McDowell

 Historically, watershed connections such as creeks and floodplains have provided important transition zones and habitat for wildlife, rich sediment and organic matter for diverse tidal marshlands, improved groundwater percolation for better water quality, and robust absorbent properties for runoff capture and flood control.
 Over time, humans have modified these important watershed connections in ways that now disrupt the natural exchange of water and sediment that nourishes complex habitat mosaics for native wildlife.